einarwh/escher-workshop/README.md

 ### Exercise 1 : turn

-Your task is to define a function _turn_, which rotates a picture 90 degrees counter-clockwise around the center of its bounding box.
+Your task is to define a function `turn`, which rotates a picture 90 degrees counter-clockwise around the center of its bounding box.

+Applied to the letter F, it should produce this:

 <img src="files/letter-f-turned.svg" width="200" height="200">